Cover Image

 For example, the Frames X design system uses '$' (a string) as a prefix to all prior elements, marking them and making it easy to find the baseline styles.

-Use Auto layout when needed to remove additional hassles caused when changing the spacings and paddings for your design elements.
+Use Auto Layout when needed to remove additional hassles caused when changing the spacings and paddings for your design elements.
 Adding auto layout to a group or a frame will override its default spacing values and make elements follow a specific direction and adjustable distribution order.

 In general, assembling components with AL will provide a solid building block experience and eliminate unnecessary mistakes.